FordJ2/quickfix/README.md

 ***for mac***

-for mac we need to go to `quickfix`'s directory then change the name of the program from `quickfix.py` to `quickfix.command` and then turn it into an executable by typing in `chmod +x quickfix.command`
+for mac we need to go to `quickfix`'s directory, change the name of the program from `quickfix.py` to `quickfix.command` and then turn it into an executable by typing in `chmod +x quickfix.command` in the terminal command prompt

 heres how to do that:
 1. open up a terminal window, and keep it open beside these instructions